laptopadventure/laptopadventure.github.io/readings/301/reading14.md

 [Back to the table of contents](../README.md)

+## Importance

+Diversity and Computer Science and software development has been a long time discussion had in the tech industry, and definitely an uphill battle historically.
+It's important to discuss and be informed about the what and why of diversity in the workplace, for a better more equally represented future with both equal opportunity and products made from and for everyone.

 ## Reading

 * What occurred during the same time as the beginning of the decline of women in computer science?